epccs/RPUpi/Hardware/README.md

 ## Notice

 ```
-        If the SBC bootloads its local [RPUno] it must not turn off VIN power after the reset.
+        If the Pi Zero bootloads its local [RPUno] then the VIN power must
+        not turn off after reset (at time of writing the defaut setup should
+        work).

+        I advise acquiring a Pi Zero, setting it up on your own network and
+        learn how to use the serial, I2C, and SPI interfaces before acquiring
+        this board.
 ```